 Another interesting development of research concluded that the reduction in blood flow causes nerve and tissue damage.
 Advancements in light therapy have identified that the use of specific spectrums and frequencies can stimulate blood flow and tissue rejuvenation in the subdermal layers.
 This is very effective for patients that experience nerve damage as a side effect of chemotherapy and even diabetes.

 This Neuropathy Program Can Work For You

 Are you tired of managing the side effects of medication?
 Is your neuropathy medication becoming less effective?
-If so, our drug-free and non-surgical solution that can provide you with relief and restore normal nerve response.
+If so, our drug-free and non-surgical solution can provide you with relief and restore normal nerve response.

-Our Neuropathy treatment programs is often more effective than drug therapy because the current medicine for neuropathy only masks the sensations and doesn’t effectively treat or recondition the nerves to restore normal function.
-Our breakthrough program helps to stimulate the nerves and improves blood flow which nourishes the tissue in your extremities – legs, feet, toes, hands and fingers.
+Our Neuropathy treatment programs are often more effective than drug therapy because the current medicine for neuropathy only masks the sensations and doesn’t effectively treat or recondition the nerves to restore normal function.
+Our breakthrough program helps to stimulate the nerves and improves blood flow which nourishes the tissue in your extremities – legs, feet, toes, hands, and fingers.
 The result is no more pins and needles and less pain.

 Additional Information about Peripheral Neuropathy

 What is peripheral neuropathy?